awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Tasks using the Fargate launch type require the `awsvpc` network mode, which provides each task with an elastic network interface\.
 When you run a task or create a service with this network mode, you must specify one or more subnets to attach the network interface and one or more security groups to apply to the network interface\.

 Decide whether to provide a public IP address for the network interface\.
-For a Fargate task to pull container images, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet or a NAT gateway that can route requests to the internet For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
+For a Fargate task to pull container images, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet or a NAT gateway that can route requests to the internet\.
+For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.

 The following is an example of the networkConfiguration section for a Fargate service: